sourcery-ai-experiments/blog.nathanv.me/content/posts/spin-windows/index.md

 ## GUI

-Now, you're probably here to learn how to get the GUI to work on Windows, since the above was pretty straight forward.
+Now, if you'd like to use the GUI, complete the following steps.

 First, you'll need to download [`ispin.tcl`](https://github.com/nimble-code/Spin/blob/master/optional_gui/ispin.tcl)